What’s A Good Vertical Jump? Average Vertical Jump By Age + Sex

 5. After you start coming back down, straighten back out and land softly with your knees bending to absorb the load, ensuring they stay straight forward rather than caving in.
 Allow your arms to swing backward as a counterbalance.

-To actually measure your vertical jump height, measure the distance between your standing vertical reach (stand up and reach up as high as you can, recording the height of the tip of your fingers) and the height you reach with your fingers when you jump.
+Your vertical jump measurement is the distance between your standing vertical reach (stand up and reach up as high as you can, recording the height of the tip of your fingers) and the height you reach with your fingers when you jump.

 For example, if your vertical reach is 98 inches and you mark 128 inches up on the wall with your pencil, your vertical jump distance is 30 inches.